-In September 1994, the Metropolitan Transit Authority (METRO) Board of Directors approved a fare increase.
-Prior to September 1994, there had been no transit fare increase since the previous conformity determination of the MTP.
+In September 2003, the Metropolitan Transit Authority (METRO) Board of Directors approved a fare increase.
+Prior to September 2003, there had been no transit fare increase since the previous conformity determination of the RTP.
 However, since summer 1997, ridership levels have risen.
 The analysis of marketing/survey data appears that revised fare structures and increased marketing efforts have played a role in the enhanced ridership levels.

-Assumptions regarding the level of transit service for the conformity determination of the MTP are consistent with METRO's 2035 Regional Transit Plan and subsequently completed Major Investment Studies.
+Assumptions regarding the level of transit service for the conformity determination of the RTP are consistent with METRO's current Regional Transit Plan and subsequently completed Major Investment Studies.
 Transit fares were assumed to remain at existing levels throughout the analysis period.
 Both existing and future toll facilities were evaluated assuming currently reflected toll pricing would remain at a fixed amount.
+The transit network was supplied by METRO in March of 2012.